The difficulties to get housing for farm workers Aug 4 2023

 We also cannot offer anyone a starting wage of $28 per hour if they do not have any experience which is not something that cannot be learned in a matter of a few days or months.
 Having someone who is interested in learning the oil pressing and being able to earn $16.60 per hour for the first few months gives them a skill that could increase their wages and could create a steady job through tough times which is what I am trying to do on our farm.

 Costs or long wait periods do not seem to enter into any discussion.
-After all farms are so precarious financially that and extra $20-30,000 in added costs is merely a deduction from the excess profit of farming.
+After all farms are so precarious financially that and extra $20-30,000 in added costs is thought as merely a deduction from the excess profit of farming.
 For example Long Point Region Conservation Authority sent me an invoice for about $514.15 so they could review the impact of the changes on our property and how it affected Longpoint conservation.
 The sewage systems have not changed nor has anything else but their review that nothing has changed cost me over$514.15!!!!

 It is quite obvious that having full time farm help is only possible for large corporation with thousands of acres and good office staff and a retained lawyer.